amuni3/amuni3.github.io/_portfolio/3_project.markdown

 img: /project_pics/quadruped.PNG
 ---

-This semester long project was part of Dr. Patrio Vela's "Intro. to Automation and Controls" class.
+This semester long project was part of Dr. Patricio Vela's "Intro. to Automation and Controls" class.
 Along with another teammate, I used forward and inverse kinematics to emulate the walking gait of quadrupeds found in nature, like cheetah.
 This was written in MATLAB.

-Another walking gait was generated using an open source nonlinear optimizaion solver,Optragen.
+Another walking gait was generated using an open source nonlinear optimization solver,Optragen.
 We then deployed it on a physical model.
 See <a href="https://www.youtube.com/watch?v=9Xl9mlDTPZg" target="blank"> video </a> here.

 <div class="img_row">